U.S. measles outbreak triggers quarantine at two Los Angeles universities

 The quarantine affects the University of California, Los Angeles (UCLA) and California State University, Los Angeles (Cal State LA) and comes as the United States battles the highest number of measles cases since the country declared the virus eliminated in 2000.

-The people ordered quarantined at two California campuses were exposed to measles and could not provide evidence they had been immunized against the disease, the Los Angeles County Department of Public Health said in a statement.
+The people ordered quarantined at the two California campuses were exposed to measles and could not provide evidence they had been immunized against the disease, the Los Angeles County Department of Public Health said in a statement.

-The United States has confirmed 695 cases of measles, the U.S. Centers for Disease Control and Prevention said on Wednesday, with many of those cases in the states of New York and Washington.

-California health officials have said the state has confirmed 38 measles cases, pointing to a new challenge in their work to contain the disease which includes the quarantines at Cal State LA and UCLA.

-“Both universities are assisting with the implementation of quarantine orders and determining how best to support students who must be quarantined and who live on campus,” the Department of Public Health said in a statement.
+“Both universities are assisting with the implementation of quarantine orders and determining how best to support students who must be quarantined and who live on campus,” the Department of Public Health said.

-The quarantine at Cal State LA is related to a measles exposure believed to have occurred in a library on April 11, the university said in a statement.
+At Cal State LA, the quarantine is related to a measles exposure at a library on April 11.
+The quarantine initially affected about 200 employees, including some student-employees, the university said in a statement.

-The quarantine affects 198 Cal State LA employees who were at the library, including 71 employees who are also students, the university statement said.
+That number was later reduced to 156 people, the Department of Public Health said in an email on Thursday, and the quarantine will end in a week.

 At UCLA, 119 students and eight staff members who were exposed to measles at the campus earlier this month and could not provide proof of immunity were ordered quarantined on Wednesday, the university said in a statement.

-Since then, officials have released 45 people from the UCLA quarantine after establishing they had immunity to measles.
+Since then, officials have released more than 40 people from the quarantine after establishing they had immunity.
+The UCLA quarantine will end by Tuesday, according to the Department of Public Health.

+The virus can lead to deadly complications, but no measles deaths have been reported in the latest U.S. outbreak.

 U.S. public health officials have blamed the nationwide outbreak, which coincides with a global rise in the prevalence of the disease, in part on the spread of misinformation about the safety of vaccines.

-Although the disease was eliminated from the country in 2000, meaning the virus was no longer continually present year-round, outbreaks still happen via travelers coming from countries where measles is still common, the CDC says.
+Although the disease was eliminated from the country in 2000, meaning the virus was no longer continually present year-round, outbreaks still happen via travelers coming from countries where measles is common, the U.S. Centers for Disease Control and Prevention says.

-The virus can lead to deadly complications, but no measles deaths have been reported in the latest outbreaks.

-(This story was refiled to give full name of UCLA paragraph 2)

-Reporting by Alex Dobuzinskis, editing by G Crosse
+Reporting by Alex Dobuzinskis; editing by G Crosse and Leslie Adler